 For some customers, usage can fluctuate significantly – for example at farms.
 The market Codes don’t take this into account when they calculate Wholesale charges.
 The bills we send you will estimate usage based on the pattern of recent usage, the same approach as used in the central market.
 If your usage reduces, this will be reflected in your next bill after your meter readings show the drop in usage.
 You can set up a monthly direct debit to spread payments evenly across the year, which helps avoid seasonal peaks in payments.

 Under the Codes (in Section 4 of the Business Terms) which govern the water market, the Wholesaler is responsible for the maintenance and repair of the meter, and for recording the relevant information to ensure you are charged correctly.
-This includes the meter number, its size and its location.
+This includes the meter number, its size, and its location.
 If you identify a problem with the meter itself, you should notify Castle Water and we will ask the Wholesaler to inspect the meter.
 If the Wholesaler carries out a visit and there is no fault, you will be liable for a charge.
 If you request a meter accuracy test, the Wholesaler will normally remove the meter and test it offsite.
 You will be liable for a charge (which can be significant) if you request a meter accuracy test and no fault is found with the meter.

 If the meter pit is on public land, and it is seriously obstructed, contact us and we will ask the Wholesaler to either move the obstruction or move the meter – typical obstructions would include being covered under a relaid pavement.

-There are SLAs in the Codes governing the time allowed to a Wholesaler to carry out inspections, tests and repairs, typically of 20 business days.
+There are SLAs in the Codes governing the time allowed to a Wholesaler to carry out inspections, tests, and repairs, typically of 20 business days.
 However, the SLAs are not always met, and Castle Water does not have any specific enforcement role in this regard.

 The Wholesaler does not normally need to carry out repairs if:

 The Wholesaler has an obligation to ensure that the meter is in a location where readings can be taken safely.
 Where the meter is in an unsafe location, Castle Water can request the Wholesaler to relocate the meter.
-Examples of an unsafe location would include a meter being located in a busy road.
+Examples of an unsafe location would include a meter being located on a busy road.
 Where a meter is in an unsafe location, we may be unable to read the meter until it is relocated by the Wholesaler.

 Castle Water frequently fits Automatic Meter Reading (AMR) equipment to high-volume water supplies (normally meters of 80mm or above).
 This will give continuous readings, and is useful to monitor water usage for industrial processes, or in case of a leak.